 Everyone and their granny has a Wi-Fi connection in their home, but not all of them run as fast as you might like.
-While that might just mean you need a new router, it’s possible someone is thieving your connection, too.
+While that might just mean you need a new router, it’s possible that someone is thieving your connection.
 Fortunately, there are ways to detect it and block them from accessing it ever again.

 As long as you have your media access control (MAC) address and an app or two, you can determine if someone is stealing your Wi-Fi or if your connection is just slow.
 Here’s how.

 If you only have a few Wi-Fi devices in your house, you may want to unplug or turn them all off and then watch the wireless signal light on your router.
 If the light continues to flicker, someone else is using your Wi-Fi.

 However, this method only works if you can be sure that every wireless-capable device you have is powered down, which may not be easy to do in many homes.
 So, we present two in-depth methods for checking for Wi-Fi thieves, no matter what setup you have.
 If you need a refresher on wireless networking itself, then check out our Wi-Fi overview.

 A number of apps are available to provide automatic searches for unusual devices logged into your Wi-Fi network.
 Checking those devices, especially if they’re connecting at odd times of day when no friends are over, can provide valuable clues.
 Here are a few apps that can help you pinpoint problems.

 - Wi-Fi Thief Detector: This app is easy to download and designed to produce fast results.
 It will show you how many devices are on your router, help you spot devices that don’t belong there, and connect you with your router settings so you can quickly make the changes you need to protect your router (see below for more information).